demisto/content-docs/docs/incidents/incident-classification-mapping.md

 2. In the Mapping Wizard, in the left pane click **Choose data path**.

 3. Click the event attribute to which you want to map.
 You can further manipulate the field using filters and transformers.
-For more information, see [INSERT LINK TO filters and transformers doc].

 4. Click **Done**.